GSA Junior Academy 8U

 When and where are tryouts for the upcoming season?

-Tryouts dates for the Academy age groups are given to us by GA Soccer and typically are the first Tuesday-Thursday after Memorial Day.
+Tryouts dates for the Academy age groups start the Tuesday before Memorial Day.
 We highly recommend attending all three days of tryouts.
 Click HERE for more details.

 What happens during tryouts, what happens if my child is selected for a team?